zaphosting/docs/docs/scp-becomeadmin.md

 <InlineVoucher />

 :::info
-NOTICE: Since recent SCP Updates, the password login is no longer functional.
+Since recent SCP Updates, the password login is no longer functional.
 Please use the following guide to add your roles directly by the steamid.
 :::